 Be travel savvy.
 Carry along any supplies you might need like extra clothes or wipes when you’ll be away from home for a while.
 “Road travel is easier than flying because there are places you can stop to use the washroom.
 But even then, I restrict my food intake,” Laine says.
 If he does eat or drink, Laine says he sticks with peanut butter and water.

 Managing Your Mental Health

 Pace yourself.
-It can be tempting to go into overdrive to make up for work or time lost during a flare, but that can set you up for a stress cycle, says Leslie.
+It can be tempting to go into overdrive to make up for work or time lost during a flare, but that can set you up for a stress cycle, Leslie says.
 “As an OT, I talk a lot about energy conservation with people -- how to pace activities, simplify your work, and get jobs done with less energy.”
 Ask for help from loved ones, or find an occupational therapist who can show you how to avoid the “all-or-nothing” mentality.

 Do things you love.
 Love crocheting?
 Bowling?
 Coffee with friends?
 Prioritize them.
 “Your passions are not something you get to after everything else is attended to,” Leslie says.
 “They’re part of your management plan.”

 Seek out support.
 The Crohn’s & Colitis Foundation can point you in the direction of a support group in your area where you can connect with others who have Crohn’s.
-If one-on-one is more your style, partner up with someone who will hold you accountable and give you encouragement when you need it.
-“Pull in a buddy you can check in with, almost like a mentor,” says Leslie.
+If one-on-one is more your style, partner with someone who will hold you accountable and give you encouragement when you need it.
+“Pull in a buddy you can check in with, almost like a mentor,” Leslie say.
 “Tell them what you eat, how much water you’re drinking, what exercising you’re doing so you can get an ‘atta boy’ or ‘atta girl’ from a friend.”